bhagyath-badduri/FMCW-Radar-Target-Detection/README.md

 # FMCW Radar Target Generation and Detection

-This project implements an **FMCW radar signal processing pipeline** using **MATLAB** to simulate target generation, range estimation, and velocity detection for automotive radar applications.

-The project follows standard radar theory used in **autonomous driving and perception systems**, including waveform design, beat signal generation, FFT-based range estimation, and CFAR-based target detection.
+This repository contains a **MATLAB implementation of an FMCW radar signal processing pipeline** for automotive target detection.
+The project simulates radar target motion and performs **range and velocity estimation** using FFT-based processing and **2D CFAR detection**, following standard radar techniques used in autonomous driving systems.

 **Author:** Bhagyath Badduri